Topics on this page

 - Once your spouse has left, you must not have sexual relations with your spouse.
 A single act of intercourse or a night spent together under the same roof will interrupt the 12-month continuous desertion requirement and will also violate the requirement of no cohabitation.

 - You must not consent to your spouse’s desertion.
 If you consent, it is not desertion but rather voluntary separation, a ground for divorce not involving “fault.”
 There is a difference between consenting and giving in to something you cannot avoid.
-"Giving in to" and accepting the desertion will probably not be considered consent.
+"Giving in" to your spouse and accepting the desertion will probably not be considered consent.

 - You must not be guilty of any misconduct that would justify the desertion.